Lagrant/Speech2Text/README.md

 We reimplemented almost all the classes and functions by tensorflow at ./model/modules/ .
 The original source is at https://github.com/kaituoxu/Speech-Transformer/src/transformer

 ## How to run
+Specify path of speech corpus at ./config/hparams_transcriber.yaml Specify path of text corpus at ./config/hparams_translator.yaml You can also set other hyper-parameters at ./config/hparams_transcriber.yaml and ./config/hparams_translator.yaml

-You just need
+Then, you just need
 > python run.py

 Or
 > python transcriber.py

 > python translator.py

-You can change hyper-parameters at ./config/hparams_transcriber.yaml and ./config/hparams_translator.yaml
+To evaluate results, you need to build a directory named results at the root directory, store results at candidate.txt and ground truth at ref.txt.
+Then run
+> python evaluation.py

 ## Major softwares
 python=3.6.1